 A very simple way of nurturing trust in yourself is deleting the phrases “I don’t know” and “I’m not sure”, from your vocabulary.

 Surround yourself with the people who see the best in you.
 Those who already believe in you and who want you to be happy.
-It’s still possible to learn to trust yourself in environments which aren’t supportive, but it’s a lot easier with those who will help you to thrive.
+It’s still possible to learn to trust yourself in environments which aren’t supportive, but it’s a lot easier with those people who will help you to thrive.

 If you struggle with trusting yourself, contact us to find out how we can help you.